 Tip: If you want to edit the treatment area or charting symbol for a procedure code that is attached to patients' record, you must first delete all instances of that procedure from patients' records.
 Alternatively, you can create an alias code (a procedure code followed by a period and an alphanumeric suffix) for the procedure code that you want to edit and begin using the alias code from that point on instead.

 To edit a procedure code

 If you are not already viewing the correct location, select it on the Location menu.

 On the Settings menu, under Production, click (or tap) Procedure Codes & Conditions.

 The Procedure Codes & Conditions page opens.

-On the Procedure Codes tab of a location's Procedure Codes & Conditions page, select a procedure code.
+On the Procedure Codes tab, select a procedure code.

 To quickly locate a procedure, type a code or description in the Search for specific procedure box near the top of the page.